chaseofthejungle/intro-to-ci-cd-pipelines/README.md

-# intro-to-ci-cd-pipelines
+# Intro to CI/CD Pipelines
-TODO: This guide will overview the following steps/flow in the CI/CD pipeline process.
+TODO: This guide will overview the following steps/phases in the CI/CD pipeline process: Source/Version Control, Building, Testing, and Deployment.
+This includes the following processes:

 * Modifying code.
 * Merging project changes (including the modified code) together.